ianstewart1/project-5-8-teamalfalfa/project-5/README.md

 In both of these cases, we decided that the usefulness of the Playable class in its current form outweighed these concerns.

+_In discussion with team members, I agreed these were reasonable choices._

 #### Include an estimate of your velocity.
 How many story points did you estimate you would complete during this assignment?
 How many did you actually complete, how many person-hours did the team spend, and what is the ratio of points/person-hour?
 I want you to monitor your velocity to help you plan better ovehttps://classroom.github.com/g/3Hlr8BQmfr the final iterations.
 There are no "good" or "bad" numbers for velocity.

 We did not compute an initial estimate of story points, but we did exceed our expectations by completing the assignment